-Itransition’s strong and diverse technology competency supported by mature knowledge management and work transition procedures convinced Evo Inc. to involve Itransition in project rescue and further development.
+Itransition’s strong and diverse competency in mobile application development supported by mature knowledge management and work transition procedures convinced Evo Inc. to involve Itransition in project rescue and further development.
 Highly ambitious goals were set for the team ― Itransition had to implement the fundamental part of functionality and enable hardware device to be connected to iPhone via the Internet.

 The solution delivered by Itransition consists of the following major components:

 The iPhone application is the kernel part of the solution as it provides the ability to get the information from the remote Baby Monitor hardware device by receiving processed data from the server.
 The mobile interface can also display basic data related to Baby Monitor status and personal usage statistics information.